-A flu vaccination remains THE BEST PREVENTION METHOD for influenza.
+A flu vaccination remains the best prevention method for influenza.

-Lastly, when you get the vaccine, not only do you protect yourself, you also protect family members and those around you who are unable to get the vaccine (such as very young children).
+When you get the vaccine, not only do you protect yourself, you also protect family members and those around you who are unable to get the vaccine (such as very young children).